AIO1/ECSPrimengTable/README.md

 > If a predefined filter displays only images, it is recommended to disable the global filter for that column in your DTO class in your backend.
 > This prevents the global filter from attempting to filter by a column without text, which could be confusing for users.

+> [!NOTE]
+> The width and height of the image (and skeleton) can be customized if needed.
+If no height is given, a default value of 22px will be used.

 <br>

 ###### Using a URL